llrkanand-art/gv-chek-paid/README.txt

 Croma Stock Signal

 This is a separate installable PWA.
-Deploy the folder to Vercel (or another host that supports the /api/stock serverless route), then open the HTTPS URL on your phone and use Install/Add to Home Screen.
+It can run on Vercel or as a Node web service on Render.
+For Render, use the included render.yaml or set the build command to `npm install --omit=dev` and the start command to `npm start`.
+Open the HTTPS URL on your phone and use Install/Add to Home Screen.

 The app stores the watchlist, filters and latest results in the browser's local storage.
 The included serverless route is required because Croma's API does not